Stephen-Langford/CybersecurityPortfolio/PersonalSite/ReadMe.txt

 Thank you for stopping by.

+I made this site as a CV and as a fun way to recreate some of oldest memories on a compute.
+I designed the UI to emulate the era of Windows 98.
+I love the clean crisp icons that were used back then along with the clear distinct lines.

+You can navigate my site and the information much like a desktop computer.
+There are "shortcuts" that will pull open a page with a little more information about me.

 I have hosted my personal site made with Next.js on my personal Oracle Cloud Server.

-You can visit the site at stephenlangford.dev
+You can visit the site at stephenlangford.dev or www.stephenlangford.dev

 The steps I have taken while hosting this site:

-After testing and building the project on my local machine using VS Code andNPM, I used scp with my private key to transfer the project to my Oracle server.
+After testing and building the project on my local machine using VS Code and NPM, I used scp with my private key to transfer the project to my Oracle server.

 Next I used npm to install and build the production only version.